This post contains affiliate links to products. We may receive a commission for purchases made through these links

 Villains are people too.
 And the very best villains are the ones that we, the reader, kind of, secretly like.
+So, let’s discuss how to create a villain.

 Oh, it’s horrible, isn’t it?
 We see these bad boys running around shooting up banks, taking hostages, and demanding ransom.
 Wearing their cool jackets (usually).
 All the while were thinking: